Here’s What You Need to Know About Doctor Shopping

 Because doctor shopping is against federal law, the act is considered a felony.
 If you get caught doctor shopping, your punishment could result in a multi-thousand-dollar fine and several years in prison.

-Since doctor shopping is often the result of opioid addiction, law enforcement officials or the court systems can opt to offer a ‘diversion program’ alternative.
-These programs allow you to attend an inpatient rehab or similar treatment program, rather than serving time in prison.
+Since doctor shopping is often the result of opioid addiction, law enforcement officials or court systems can opt to offer a ‘diversion program’ alternative.
+These programs allow you to attend opioid addiction treatment or another type of addiction treatment at an inpatient rehab or similar program, rather than serving time in prison.
 This option is typically for first-time offenders only.